 How much does a motor vehicle dealer bond cost in Nevada?

 The amount of coverage required for your dealer license bond will vary depending on the type of business license you have and the type of vehicles you plan to sell.
-Premiums are calculated on a case-by-case basis pending underwriting consideration.
-Applicants with strong financial credentials typically pay rates calculated at just 1-4% of the bond amount.
+Premiums are calculated on a case-by-case basis, pending underwriting consideration.
+Applicants with strong financial credentials typically pay rates calculated at just 1% to 4% of the bond amount.

 Nevada Dealer License Information

 To become a licensed auto dealer in the state of Nevada, an individual must obtain a vehicle industry license bond for the specific license type being sought.
 Pricing is based on underwriting consideration and the type of vehicle the dealer plans to sell.
 Vehicles covered under this bond include motorcycles, travel trailers with living quarters or dual purposes, horse trailers weighing 3,501 pounds or more, utility trailers weighing 3,500 pounds or less and vehicles other than those previously stated.

 In the event that a dealer commits fraud or other unethical business practices (such as selling any given vehicle for an incorrect price or withholding important information about the vehicle), a claim can be made on the bond to benefit harmed consumers.

 Nevada vehicle industry business license bonds are continuous until canceled, and the surety must provide the state with at least 30 days of notice prior to cancellation.